ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Sensory Processing

-Sensory processing differences are formally recognised as part of the autism diagnostic criteria (DSM-5) but also appear in ADHD (Ghanizadeh, 2011), DCD/dyspraxia (within SpLD), and PDA profiles.
-A child who covers their ears during fire alarms might be autistic, or they might have ADHD with sensory over-responsivity, which recent research suggests affects up to 60% of children with ADHD.
+Sensory processing differences are in autism diagnostic criteria (DSM-5).
+These also appear in ADHD (Ghanizadeh, 2011), DCD/dyspraxia, and PDA profiles.
+A learner covering their ears during alarms might have autism.
+Or, they may have ADHD with sensory issues, affecting up to 60% with ADHD.

-What the teacher sees: A pupil who refuses to wear the school jumper, complains about classroom lighting, or becomes distressed in the dinner hall.
+What the teacher sees: A learner who refuses to wear the school jumper, complains about classroom lighting, or becomes distressed in the dinner hall.

 Executive Function